jschnab/data-engineering/kafka/kafka.md

 * `segment.ms`: Time interval after which a new segment is created.
 * `segment.bytes`: Maximum segment size.
 * `file.delete.delay.ms`: Delay before permanent data deletion.
+* `cleanup.policy`: Configure data retention, activated with value `delete` or `compact`.
+* `retention.bytes`: Partition size that triggers deletion of the oldest segment.
+* `retention.ms`: Message age that triggers deletion of the oldest segment. deleted.
+* `min.cleanable.dirty.ratio`: A segment is considered dirty if it has never been compacted.
+Setting a lower value saves more space but is also more resource-intensive.
+* `min.compaction.lag.ms`: Specify for how long messages should not be compacted.
+* `max.compaction.lag.ms`: Maximum period after which a messages should be compacted.
+* `delete.retention.ms`: Tombstone TTL once messages have been deleted.

 ### Producer